-FMR RNLA: I reviewed the RNLA a few years ago, maybe around 2008, and it was a negative review.
+FMR RNLA: I reviewed the RNLA several years ago, maybe around 2008, and it was a negative review.
 I said the RNLA distorts too easily with bass, even at slow release times, and has a persistent crackling noise during the note decay.
 Since then I've gotten many emails and seen many forum posts on the subject, with roughly equal numbers of them saying they do or don't hear the problems I described.
 I don't have any issue with opposing views because we all hear things a little differently, especially because we do not use the same gear as each other, in the same environments.
 What does bother me though is the people that whine about my review being "unfair", insisting that FMR only makes good gear so I'm wrong to criticize it.
 One emailer even insisted my review was unfair because FMR's owner is a good person.
 Por favor, give me a freakin break.
 The fact is I go to great lengths to test the widest possible range of uses of each compressor, in order to be as fair and accurate as I can.
 I use many different instruments, preamps, and signal chains, at all different levels, impedances, and frequency ranges.
 I often buy the same models twice, even three times, over a period of months or years in order to rule out flukes and defects.
 If you hear a given compressor differently from how I describe it, that's fine, but ask yourself whether you've actually tested the device in so many ways.

 Here it is 2012 and I've bought another RNLA.
 It doesn't make the noises as badly as the previous one did, possibly because I'm using different gear to test it now; but there is still some static-like sound.
 FMR's designer says "I believe that the RNLA distorts in a tasteful, useful and controllable way", but I think he meant distortion in a technical sense that includes subtle tone coloration, not the sort of crackly sound that I'm hearing.
 I recorded an audio clip so you could hear what I'm talking about, and posted it here a while ago, but the file is missing right now.
 I will re-post it the instant I can find a backup copy.